willfleetw/rusty_dns/docs/DNS_Documentation.md

 responders.

-Announcing very large UDP buffer sizes may result in dropping of DNS messages by middleboxes (see Section 6.2.6).
+Announcing very large UDP buffer sizes may result in dropping of DNS messages by middleboxes (see [Support in Middleboxes]).
 This could cause retransmissions with no hope of success.
 Some devices have been found to reject fragmented UDP packets.

 Announcing UDP buffer sizes that are too small may result in fallback to TCP with a corresponding load impact on DNS servers.
 This is especially important with DNSSEC, where answers are much larger.

 # IN-ADDR.ARPA Domain